U.S. Rep. Kind’s staff to hold office hours in Crawford, Grant counties

-Representatives of U.S. Rep. Ron Kind, D-Wis., will be available at locations throughout Wisconsin’s Third Congressional District this week.
+Representatives of U.S. Rep. Ron Kind, D-Wis., will be available at locations throughout Wisconsin’s Third Congressional District next week.

 The representatives can assist in dealing with issues associated with federal agencies, according to a social media post.